 Student Name Date of Bir th

 Allergies Grade

-Physician
+hysician

-(Homeopathic Prescription Inforce, herbal, natural remedies cannot be nout physician's order.)
+Prescription (Homeopathic, herbal, natural remedies can Information and the delegated with nout physician's order.)

 Medication Dosage

-Time of day to be g ivenS Start Date
+Time of day to be given Start Date

-Expected Days of U Jse
+Expected Days of Use

-Reason for Medicat cion
+Reason for Medication

-Possible Side Effec
+Possible Side Effects

-Physician Signature (or must have current prescription label on original cor 2
+Physician Signature Date inal container) 2

 Phone

-The following to be o completed by parents/guardian:
+The following to be completed by parents/guard: ian:

-above medication as school as directed ab understand school po nd had no adverse reactions.
-I pove.
-I understand that it is my re plicies regarding medication admi request that esponsibility t nistration. reviously had at least one dose of the this medication be administered at to furnish this medication.
-Further, I
+I hereby certify that my son or daughter, no bove medication and had no adverse reaction chool as directed above.
+I understand that it is not not stand school policies regarding medication amed above, has pans.
+I request that s my responsibility t this medication be administered

-request/medication of , 01 sician or wit exchange information regarding this h the pharmacy as identified on the
+I hereby authorize my child's school's nu equest/medication or this prescription, with the ffixed label for purposes of clarification or risk rsing personnel to he physician or wit

-Date Signature of Parent/Guardian n
+Date Signature of Parent/G uardian

-student name.
-Presc ed by the pha container appropriately labeled with rmacy or physician, stating the name of days to be administered.
+Note: The medication must be brought to schedulent name.
+Prescription medications must be of the student, the date, the medication, the dosage e labeled by the pha rmacy or physician, stating the na

 This request is valid for the current school year only.

 School use: Prescript no.:

 Pharmacy:

 Prescript date:

 Staff Initial: